danlauby/php-address-book/README.md

 * No known bugs

 ## Support and contact details
-* Contact [https://github.com/danlauby](Dan Lauby) regarding any questions or comments.
+* Contact [Dan Lauby](https://github.com/danlauby) regarding any questions or comments.

 ## Technologies Used
 * PHP